Buried In Silence: How the other half lives

 All the same, Susana’s family thought the bleak and withered landscape was a sight for sore eyes.

 They had searched tirelessly for housing and employment during their eight-month stay in Georgia, but each attempt was futile without established credit or a proper form of identification.

 At the behest of their paternal relatives, Susana’s family gathered what little they had and moved to Tampa, Florida.
 It was there that they found a lease willing to turn a blind eye to their lack of documentation.

 To avoid being deported, Susana’s parents, who had both completed high school and undergraduate degrees in Colombia, worked menial jobs with little pay.
 Her father worked as an ice cream man while her mother cleaned houses.

-They had hoped that their modest living situation would be temporary, after applying for permanent residency in 2007, it seemed as if the fruit of their hard work was within their grasp.
+They had hoped that their modest living situation would be temporary.
+After applying for permanent residency in 2007, it seemed as if their hard work had finally produced results.

 However, as the months turned to years, Susana’s family became disillusioned by their inability to advance in their processing and their quality of life.

 Nonetheless, Susana’s parents remained confident that the decisions they made long ago were for the best.

 “I have struggled very much in this country, but I would have struggled more in Colombia,” Susana’s mother, Diana Patricia, said, wrinkling her forehead for emphasis.

 This sentiment, however, began to wear itself thin with Susana as she turned 15 years old.